Nicolasalan/rl-pytorch/README.md

 # Deep Reinforcement Learning pytorch
-List of fully documented and explained deep reinforcement learning algorithms using Pytorch for training.
-The repository is divided by pastes with each one a branching of learned by reinforcement.
+List of deep reinforcement learning algorithms using Pytorch for training.
+The repository is divided into folders with each a reinforcement learning branch.